 - The largest community of Portuguese people outside of the country lives in Paris.

-- Portugal leads the way in renewable energy and already meets 70% of its needs through hydro, solar and wind power.
+- Portugal leads the way in renewable energy and already meets 70% of its needs through hydro, solar, and wind power.

 Interested in Trading Commodities?

+Interested in trading gasoline, copper, zinc, and other important Portuguese commodities?
 Start your research with reviews of these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 - All figures are based on OEC 2018 calculations and projections unless otherwise stated.